 [Summary is not available for the mouse gene.
 This summary is for the human ortholog.]
 This gene encodes a transmembrane protein that functions in copper transport across membranes.
-This protein is localized to the trans-Golgi network, where it is predicted to supply copper to copper-dependent enzymes in the secretory pathway.
+This protein is localized to the trans Golgi network, where it is predicted to supply copper to copper-dependent enzymes in the secretory pathway.
 It relocalizes to the plasma membrane under conditions of elevated extracellular copper, and functions in the efflux of copper from cells.
-Mutations in this gene are associated with Menkes disease, X-linked cutis laxa, and occipital horn syndrome. [provided by RefSeq, Oct 2011]Summary text based on GO annotations supported by experimental evidence in mouse
+Mutations in this gene are associated with Menkes disease, X-linked distal spinal muscular atrophy, and occipital horn syndrome.
+Alternatively-spliced transcript variants have been observed. [provided by RefSeq, Aug 2013]Summary text based on GO annotations supported by experimental evidence in mouse

 Researchers have inferred from direct assay, that the gene product of Atp7a